samsapti/firejailed-mullvad-browser/CONTRIBUTING.md

 ### Give feedback on issues

 We're always looking for more opinions on discussions in the issue tracker.
-It's a good opportunity to influence the future direction of `FTB`.
+It's a good opportunity to influence the future direction of `FMB`.

 ## Why should I contribute?